09-17-2010, 09:40 PM | #11 |

 The bar you have inserted into that hitch on your Suburban, which has an adjustable height mechanism for the ball, also extends the ball out further, adding another foot or so of leverage arm to it, which adds extra leverage weight on that hitch, which is one of the reasons your rear end sags and the front end is raised up higher.
 There are anti sway bracket holders on the trailer, but nothing like that on your hitch to connect to it.

+You should take the whole rig to the place that put your hitch on and properly fit the right hitch to your vehicle to tow that trailer safely.
 In addition to the front end being up in the air and lighter on the road possibly affecting your steering, your headlights will be way out of whack, aimed up towards the sky and not on the road.
-Your low beams will be in other oncoming driver's faces and your high beams searching for low flying aircraft.
+Your low beams will be in other oncoming driver's faces and your high beams searching for low flying aircraft. |

-Old 09-18-2010, 07:03 PM #18
+09-18-2010, 08:03 PM | #18 |

 Senior Member